 The University Health Center is a member in good standing with the American College Health Association and is fully accredited by the Accreditation Association for Ambulatory Health Care.

 For more information, visit the health center website.

 Erb Memorial Union, Suite 17

-The Holden Center (formerly the Ambassador Glen and Mrs. Gloria Holden Leadership Center) serves the University of Oregon community as a clearinghouse for leadership education opportunities, community service, and civic engagement activities.
-As the nexus point for student involvement, the center staff strives to help students get involved on campus and in the community.
-It provides resources and support for the more than 200 student organizations, including the fraternity and sorority community.
-Through its structured curriculum, leadership programming, general advising, and service-learning offerings, the Holden Center encourages and supports students in their efforts to create positive change.
+The Holden Center (formerly the Ambassador Glen and Mrs. Gloria Holden Leadership Center) serves the University of Oregon community as a clearinghouse for leadership development opportunities, community service, and civic engagement activities.
+The center staff strives to help students get involved on campus and in the community, providing resources and support for those who want to make a difference.
+Through its structured curriculum, leadership programming, general advising, and service-learning offerings, the Holden Center encourages and supports students in their efforts to create positive change in the world.

 Rob Mullens, Director